 Description Enables/disables the insertion of the embedded timecode (ATC-LTC or ATC-VITC) in the HD output.
-Values • cified for the ATC-LTC and ATC-VITC fields ame.
-The values can be as follows: No new timecode inserted in the output.
-Same timecode as in the input inserted in the output.
-Timecode from the LTC table inserted in the output.
-User-defined timecode inserted in the output.
-All ATC-LTC/ATC-VITC timecodes generated in the video signal coming out of the given PGM will remain static and fixed to 00:00:00:00.
+Values have to be the s The values specified for the ATC-LTC and ATC-VITC fields have to be the same.
+The values can be as follows: • No No new timecode inserted in the output. • In Same timecode as in the input inserted in the output. • LTC Timecode from the LTC table inserted in the output. • USER User-defined timecode inserted in the output. • TC 0 All ATC-LTC/ATC-VITC timecodes generated in the video signal coming out of the given PGM will remain static and fixed to 00:00:00:00.
 Default value No